Rhinoplasty / Nose Surgery Specialist

-At his state-of-the-art plastic surgery facility, Dr. Barry Eppley has assisted numerous Indianapolis rhinoplasty patients achieve their desired profile.
+At his state-of-the-art plastic surgery facility, Dr. Barry Eppley has assisted numerous rhinoplasty patients achieve their desired profile.
 To learn more about this procedure, please read the content below and also visit his rhinoplasty before and after pictures section.

 Aesthetic vs. Functional Nose Surgery

 As one of the oldest and most common plastic surgical procedures, operations on the nose (‘nose jobs’) remain quite popular.
 It is important for the potential patient to make the distinction between nasal surgery which is directed towards the inside of the nose to improve breathing versus those operations which change the external shape of the nose to improve one’s appearance.
 Breathing difficulties of the nose frequently require a straightening of the nasal septum which is composed of cartilage (septoplasty) which may be combined with a reduction of the lower turbinate bones. (inferior turbinectomies) Changing the shape of the outside of the nose (aesthetic rhinoplasty) may involve surgery of the nasal bones (upper portion of the nose), manipulations of the cartilaginous portions of the nose (middle and lower portion of the nose), or both.
 Commonly, simultaneous correction of both the breathing and appearance of the nose is done in many patients and is known as a septorhinoplasty.